 It’s something that we read over and over.
-A dentist in a Facebook forum states that embezzlement cannot be happening in his or her practice because they “check their daysheet every single day.”
+A dentist in a Facebook forum states that embezzlement cannot be happening in his or her practice because they “check their practice management software daysheet every single day.”

 But what if the balancing process is done with integrity, which means that it is complete and supervised?
 Does this mean that it is impossible to steal?
 Not by a long shot.
 It takes a bit more planning than pilfering from the deposit, but it is something that most would-be embezzlers can master.

 Success at this kind of theft requires an embezzler to perform what shouldn’t be possible; he or she needs to teach practice management software to lie.
 This lying normally involves lowering a patient’s receivable balance in a way that does not simultaneously increase the amount that the software believes should be deposited.

 How does a thief use practice management software to steal?